 (2) Constrained Device (ECU)

-This alternative flow is provided for Constrained Device which is unable to conduct attachment of its own Digital Signature or verification of Digital Signature of other servers and devices by itself due to limitation of capability.
+This alternative flow is provided for a Constrained Device which is unable to conduct attachment of its own Digital Signature or verification of Digital Signature of other servers and devices by itself due to limitation of capability.
 In this case, it is possible to conduct Firmware Update operation by trusting M2M GW on the assumption that M2M GW and M2M Device are mutually trusted.

 Steps A through C are the same as shown in Normal Flow.